 Netgear's Arlo home security cameras are among TechHive's top choices due to their image quality, detection features, and generous seven-day subscription-free video storage plan.
+[Editors' note: We've since published a hands-on review of this product.]

 The cameras have a built-in infrared light for night vision, but that doesn't have the same deterrent effect as a conventional home security light that switches on and blankets an area in bright light to scare people away.